The Meanings of Common Religious Signs and Symbols

-People usually think of the Swastika as the symbol of the Nazi regime during World War II, but the Swastika is actually a Hindu religious symbol, and for various other purposes, dating as far back as the Paleolithic Era.
+People usually think of the Swastika as the symbol of the Nazi regime during World War II, but the Swastika is actually a Hindu religious symbol, and it was used for various other purposes dating as far back as the Paleolithic Era.
 The Swastika was most commonly used to symbolize good luck.

 The Wheel of Dharma

 The Wheel of Dharma, also called the Dharmachakra, is a common symbol of the Buddhist philosophy.
-The Wheel can have eight, twelve, twenty-four, or thirty-one spokes.
+The Wheel can have eight, 12, 24, or 31 spokes.
 The circle represents the perfection of the teachings of dharma.
-The spokes represent different teachings, rules or laws of Buddhism, depending on the number of spokes.
+The spokes represent different teachings, rules, or laws of Buddhism, depending on the number of spokes.
 The hub symbolizes discipline, and the rim mindfulness, or samadhi, which holds everything together.

 The Khanda is the symbol of Sikhism.
-The Khanda is made up of three important symbols; the double edged sword, a circle (the Chakkar), and two crossed kirpans (curved swords).
-The double edged sword represents the belief on a single God.
+The Khanda is made up of three important symbols; the double-edged sword, a circle (the Chakkar), and two crossed kirpans (curved swords).
+The double-edged sword represents the belief on a single God.
 The Chakkar represents that God has no beginning or end.
-The two kirpans represent God's spiritual authority and his political power.
+The two kirpans represent God's spiritual authority and political power.
 The entire symbol is meant to represent God as a whole.